-There are two types of taxidermy produced today.
+There are two types of taxidermy produced today-commercial and custom mounts.
 The vast majority is commercial.
 That is to say the taxidermist orders a commercial mannequin from a catalog.
 Some of these mannequins are well shaped with good anatomy – others not so much.
 In either case, once that mannequin is in the hands of the taxidermist, it becomes the foundation of the mount.
 The eyes are set, the horns attach, and the skin is applied and sutured.
-This is done with varying amounts of craftmanship.
+This is done with varying amounts of craftsmanship.
 It is pretty straightforward.

 The other option is custom mounts.
 Here the mannequin is altered substantially if not completely independently sculptured for both the size of the skin and the unique gesture of the animal.
 This requires a great deal more time, knowledge, and ability.
 Less than 10% of animals are custom mounted.
 They are more expensive because of the time required but the difference is significant.